Wives of Mariupol defenders appeal for soldiers' evacuation

 The United Nations has said Secretary-General António Guterres and Russian President Vladimir Putin agreed on arranging evacuations from the plant during a meeting this week in Moscow, with the U.N. and International Committee of the Red Cross involved.
 But the discussions as reported by the U.N. concerned civilians, not combatants.

-Speaking in English, Prokopenko, 27, called for a Dunkirk-style mission, a reference to the World War II maritime operation launched to rescue British and Allied troops surrounded by German forces in northern France.
+Speaking in English, Prokopenko, 27, called for a Dunkirk-style mission, a reference to the 1940 World War II maritime operation in which hundreds of boats were launched to rescue over 330,000 British and Allied troops surrounded by German forces on the beaches of northern France.

 “We can do this extraction operation ... which will save our soldiers, our civilians, our kids,” she said.
 “We need to do this right now, because people — every hour, every second — are dying.”

-The women said 600 of the soldiers are wounded with some suffering from gangrene.
-They provided grisly videos and photos sent by their husbands of men with amputated limbs, bullet wounds and other injuries.
-They said people are eating porridge, old cheese and rudimentary bread.
+The women said 600 of the soldiers are wounded, with some suffering from gangrene.
+Video and images they shared with The Associated Press showed wounded men with stained bandages in need of changing; others had open wounds or amputated limbs.

+The women said the images were taken sometime in the past week.
+The AP could not independently verify the date and location of the footage.

+The men, who are not identified, say they eat just once a day and share as little as 1.5 liters (50 ounces) of water a day among four.
+Supplies inside the blockaded plant are depleting, they say.

 The Azov Regiment has its roots in the Azov Battalion, which was formed in 2014 by far-right activists at the start of the conflict in the east between Ukraine and Moscow-backed separatists, and which has elicited criticism for its tactics.